ragul1229/Calculator-JS/README.md

 # Calculator-JS
-simple colorful calculator built with HTML, CSS, and JavaScript
+simple colorful calculator built with HTML, CSS, and JavaScript.